fashka24/wined/README.md

 # Wined

-Wined is a simple ed-inspired text editor for Unix.
+Wined is a simple `ed-inspired` text editor.
 It is cross-platform and requires no dependencies. <p>
 [go to docs.](https://github.com/fashka24/wined/docs)

 ## Get started